privateprep/coding-space-website/src/pages/programs/summer-camps.md

       * Build, test, and improve their own programs

-      * Think critically and defend their decisions
+      * Think critically and communicate their thinking

       * Collaborate with peers and give feedback